 "A sweet honey balsamic marinade that makes chicken unbelievably tender and juicy.
 Marinates in half the time for twice the flavor!"

-With summer on the way, I know my future will hold a lot of grilling – although, technically, we don’t own a grill.
+With summer on the way, I know my future will hold a lot of grilling dishes like this one with balsamic chicken marinade – although, technically, we don’t own a grill.

 What we do own is a NuWave Oven, which we use for all our grilling needs, and it certainly gets the job done – although we have to do without those pretty dark grill lines.